0xB10C/peer-observer/README.md

 PUB-SUB connection via a NATS server.
 The exchanged messages are serialized protobuf structures.

-The `ebpf` extractor uses the Bitcoin Core tracepoints to extract events like received and send P2P messages, open and closed P2P connections, mempool changes, and more.
+The `ebpf-extractor` uses the Bitcoin Core tracepoints to extract events like received and send P2P messages, open and closed P2P connections, mempool changes, and more.
 This is implemented using the USDT capabilites of [libbpf-rs].
 The Bitcoin P2P protocol messages are deserialized using [rust-bitcoin].

-The `rpc` extractor periodically queries the Bitcoin Core RPC interface using [corepc].
+The `rpc-extractor` periodically queries the Bitcoin Core RPC interface using [corepc].
 Results are published to NATS as RPC events.

+The `p2p-extractor` receives an inbound connection from a Bitcoin node and publishes selected P2P measurements as events into a NATS pub-sub queue.

+The `log-extractor` publishes them parsed `debug.log` log messages as events to NATS.

 The tools are written in Python or Rust (or any other language that supports NATS and protobuf).
 They subscribe to the NATS server.
 For example, the `logger` tool